-Little City Thrifty Brings Vintage Goodness to PVD
+Little City Thrifty to Bring Back Vintage Goodness to PVD

-Browse through more than ninety booths of vintage and pre-loved clothing, decor, books, art, furniture and more this weekend.
+Browse through more than ninety booths of vintage and pre-loved clothing, decor, books, art, furniture and more this October.

-Robin Dionne and BJ Mansuetti knew they were onto something when their first vintage marketplace drew more than 7,000 people to the WaterFire Arts Center in Providence last March.
+Robin Dionne and BJ Mansuetti knew they were onto something when their first vintage marketplace drew more than 7,000 people to the WaterFire Arts Center in 2022.

 “The lines were all the way out to the intersection,” Dionne says.
 “We even had news trucks pull over to ask what was happening.”

-The couple hopes to repeat that magic again this weekend, March 4-5, at the third Little City Thrifty Vintage Market.
-But hurry — general admission tickets are sold out, but there are still some late-day Saturday and Sunday tickets left that will get you in at 3 p.m.
+The couple hopes to repeat that magic again on October 4 and 5 at the biannual Little City Thrifty Vintage Market.
+But hurry — general admission tickets are historically quick to sell out.

 More than ninety vendors will be on hand, selling everything from antique and vintage clothing, records, home decor, books, art, trinkets, furniture and more.
-About half the sellers are from Rhode Island, and half are well-known out-of-state sellers, including one coming in from Indiana.
+About half the sellers are from Rhode Island, and half are well-known out-of-state sellers, including some coming in from as far as Florida.

 More than ninety vendors will sell their wares at this weekend’s marketplace.
 Photo courtesy of Little City Thrifty.